mjaimin/DesignPatterns/Behavioural/State/README.md

 ##Use When
 +	The behavior of an object should be influenced by its state.
-An object’s behavior depends on its state and changes its behavior at run-time.
+An objectâ€™s behavior depends on its state and changes its behavior at run-time.
 +	Complex conditions tie object behavior to its state.
 +	Transitions between states need to be explicit.
 +	you want to have an object represent the state of your application and switch application states by switching objects.